 Most companies that manufacture or remanufacture brake pads install a piece of spring steel known as a wear indicator on those pads.
 This wear indicator will make contact with the brake rotor and squeal to indicate that the pads are near the end of their usable life and need to be replaced.
 However, worn pads aren’t the only cause of brakes that squeak.

 A brake rotor that has been machined or resurfaced improperly will have what is known in the trade as a ‘record groove’ cut in it during the machining process, which is known as ‘turning the rotor’.
 New brake pads, or older ones with a sharp edge, can catch in this ‘record groove’ and ‘sing’, causing the brake squeal.
 Minute pieces of dust can also become embedded in the friction material and cause the annoying squeal you hear.
 Another cause of ‘singing’ brakes is loose pads vibrating.
-Here’s a list of the tools and materials you’ll need to fix the various causes of brake squealing:

 1. Jack up the Car & Remove the Wheels